Manas-Rajashekhar/Flask-web-app-to-detect-cancerous-skin-lesions/README.md

 ### 5) Downloading  the trained model as Skinlesions.pt as this model will be used within the flask application

-### 6) Docker to conatinerize the applications along with all dependencies and required libraries
+### 6) Docker tools to containerize the applications along with all dependencies and required libraries

 ### 7) Maintain AWS ECR and the docker image is pushed onto ECR and then deployed on severless services such as Fargate